sbackham/GirlCoded/README.md

 # GirlCoded

 Welcome to the GirlCoded repository!
-This project is dedicated to inspiring and supporting women in technology.
-Here, you'll find the source code for the GirlCoded website, an initiative to showcase the contributions of women in the tech industry and provide resources for those interested in pursuing a career in technology.
+This project is my Senior design team's portfolio page, GirlCoded!
 ## Getting Started

 These instructions will help you set up a copy of the project on your local machine for development and testing purposes.